Jalajpurohit/JetBrains_Academy-Multiple_choice/README.md

 ## Objective
 Your bot can ask anything you want, but there are two rules for your output:

-the line with the test should end with the question mark character;
-an option starts with a digit followed by the dot (1., 2., 3., 4.)
+the line with the test should end with the question mark character; \n an option starts with a digit followed by the dot (1., 2., 3., 4.)
 If a user enters an incorrect answer, the bot may print a message: